 Varicose Vein Laser Surgery: EVLT

 Until recently, painful, swollen varicose veins required a varicose vein surgery called vein stripping, in which the vein was completely removed from the leg in a hospital setting.
-At the Skin Center Medical Spa, varicose vein laser surgery, also called Endovenous Laser Therapy (EVLT), is used as a less invasive varicose vein treatment.
+At the Skin Center Medical Spa located in Columbus, Ohio and Pittsburgh, PA, varicose vein laser surgery, also called Endovenous Laser Therapy (EVLT), is used as a less invasive varicose vein treatment.
 The EVLT varicose vein treatment uses laser energy to seal diseased veins, while encouraging circulation through healthy unaffected veins.

 Varicose vein laser surgery offers many advantages over traditional varicose vein treatments, including:

 In Pittsburgh, Endovenous Laser Therapy (EVLT) is performed by board-certified osteopathic surgeon specializing in vascular surgery, Dr. Jason Tomsic.

 In Columbus, varicose vein surgery with EVLT is performed in by Marios Panayides, MD, FACS, board-certified by the American Board of Surgery, specializing in general, thoracic and vascular surgery.